-Looking proud on the banks of the Wisła river (Vistula), the former royal city of Kraków is remarkably easy going.
-It is popular magnet for the creatives and tourists alike, with about about a million people calling it home if one count the about 200,000 students in that are still officially registered in the villages of their mams and dads.
+Looking proud on the banks of the Wisła river (Vistula), the former royal city of Kraków is remarkably easy-going.
+It is a popular magnet for the creatives and tourists alike, with about a million people calling it home if one count the about 200,000 students in that are still officially registered in the villages of their mums and dads.
 And the about 100,000 Ukrainians that fled the war, and of which many found a job in the buzzing city.
 Having students is a real long historic fact for Kraków, as the Jagiellonian University was founded here in 1364 and remains the centrepiece of the academic world today.

 The rooftops of Kraków are a must see, and the city has several options, like here from the rooftop terrace of the Music School.
 The white domed building is Poczta Główna, the now mostly empty Central Post Office building.
 The balloon in the distance is a tourist attraction, on a wire.